MichalMoudry/cpp-exercises/README.md

 # C++ exercises
-A repository with completed C++ exercises from Exercism.
+A repository with completed C++ exercises from Exercism or Udemy.